 Hayes Valley doesn't price like any other central San Francisco neighborhood, and the reason is the product mix on a footprint that's smaller than most buyers realize.
 Noe Valley is dominated by single-family Victorians.
 The Sunset and Richmond are dominated by single-family houses, period.
 Hayes Valley is the central neighborhood where a 19th-century street-to-street Victorian house, a 2010s Patricia's Green condo, an Edwardian flat, a late-1990s live-work loft, and a TIC conversion all trade in the same closed-sale dataset, often within a three-block radius.
 That's what produces the wide $550K to $3.36M+ range and the per-square-foot variance that's nearly impossible to read from a neighborhood-average comp report.

 The opportunity for sellers sits in the configuration premium.
 The Victorian houses on Oak, Hickory, Linden, and Ivy, particularly the rare street-to-street parcels and multi-unit configurations, are some of the scarcest product in central San Francisco.
 They don't come to market often, and when they do, Hayes Valley buyers know it.
 436 Oak Street closed at $3,363,000, 35% over the $2,495,000 list, in seven days with eleven competing offers, on the strength of a pricing strategy that led with scarcity rather than square footage.
-On the condo and Edwardian-flat side, the dynamic is different but the lesson is the same: well-prepared listings within walking distance of Patricia's Green and the Hayes Street corridor consistently produce above-baseline outcomes, while aspirationally priced or under-prepared listings can sit.
+On the condo and Edwardian-flat side, the dynamic is different but the lesson is the same: well-prepared listings within walking distance of Patricia's Green and the Hayes Street retail blocks consistently produce above-baseline outcomes, while aspirationally priced or under-prepared listings can sit.

 All of this means: pricing a Hayes Valley home well isn't about averaging the neighborhood and applying a correction, it's about reading which configuration your property belongs to (Victorian house, multi-unit Victorian, Edwardian flat, Patricia's Green condo, live-work loft, TIC) and pricing the strategy to match how buyers in that specific peer set actually move.
 The difference between a Hayes Valley listing that closes at the segment baseline and one that goes 20, 30, or 35 percent over (as 436 Oak did) is rarely the home itself.
 It's the configuration read and the strategy that follows from it.